jimmelman/markdown-cv/index.md

 `2011.03 ~ Current`
 __Link Group, Melbourne, VIC__

-Started with Superpartners in 2011 as a senior analyst/programmer on their R2 system (Oracle Forms,PL/SQL, Pro*C).
-Moved into the transition team in 2013 as a data engineer when Superpartners was bought by Link.
-Worked on the largest data migration project in Australian Superannuation history.
-Involved with successfully transitioning 5 million+ members and $2 billion+ in assets from external systems onto Link’s various administration platforms.
-Designed, developed and optimised data migration pipelines.
-Currently serving as Technical Lead (2 years).
-I have been responsible for all technical aspects of 2 successful fund transitions, coordinating a team with diverse data skills.
-(Oracle, Informatica, Java, J2EE, SQL, PL/SQL, TSQL, subversion, Jira)
-* > and then
-* and then
-* and then
+Joined as a senior analyst/programmer on Superpartners R2 core registry.
+(Oracle , PL/SQL, Pro*C)

+Moved into the transition team in 2013 as a data engineer

+Designed/developed/optimised data transformation pipelines for largest data migration project in Australian Superannuation history.
+(5 million+ members and $2 billion+ in assets)

+Currently serving as Technical Lead (2 years), coordinating a team with a diverse range of ETL skills

+Oracle, Informatica, Java, J2EE, SQL, PL/SQL, TSQL, subversion, Jira

 ### Senior Analyst/Programmer
 `2010.02 ~ 2011.01`